neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

+# Additional Challenge: JavaScript Advanced

-# 📡 People in Space 🚀
+## 📡 People in Space 🚀

 > Required Sessions:
 >
-> - JS Array Methods 1 & 2
+> - JS Array Methods
 > - JS Fetch
 > - JS createElement

 Let's build a website that displays the current number of people in space.
+Use the [Open Notify API](http://open-notify.org/Open-Notify-API/People-In-Space/) to retrieve this data.
 Hints are provided if you get stuck.
 Try to build as much as possible without looking at the hints.
-We will use the [following API](http://open-notify.org/Open-Notify-API/People-In-Space/) to determine how many people are current in space.

-1. Create a new directory called `people-in-space` and add an `index.html`, `style.css` and `script.js` file.
+1. Create a directory named `people-in-space` and add an `index.html`, `style.css` and `script.js` file.
     <details>
     <summary>🙈 Hint</summary>